 On August 22, 1949, David Gurton transferred the property into his and his wife’s names.

-On November 24, 1953, 14 Hereford was acquired from the Gurtons by Miss Marion S. Hodgdon, a real estate dealer, and on December 30, 1953, it was acquired from her by Tibor D’Ehrmanns.
+On November 24, 1953, 14 Hereford was acquired from the Gurtons by Miss Marion S. Hodgdon, a real estate investor who lived in an apartment at 194 Beacon, and on December 30, 1953, it was acquired from her by Tibor D’Ehrmanns.
 He lived at 112 Newbury and operated Ehrmanns Antiques at 283 Dartmouth.

 In March of 1954, he applied for (and subsequently received) permission to increase the number of apartments from three to four.